Ramona and Her Mother

-Ramona and Her Mother by Beverly Cleary is the fifth book of the popular Ramona series.
-The book won the 1981 National Book Award.
+Ramona and Her Mother is a 1979 children's novel by American author Beverly Cleary.
+It is the fifth book in the Ramona series, following Ramona and Her Father (1977).
+In the book, seven-year-old Ramona Quimby, her sister Beezus, and their mother Dorothy deal with new challenges at home and at school.
+The book won the 1981 National Book Award for Children's Books in the paperback category.

 Plot summary

-"People should not think being seven and a half years old was easy, because it wasn't."
 At last, Ramona's father, Robert, has a job again, so the Quimbys host a brunch to celebrate.
 Ramona is burdened with the task of keeping her friend Howie Kemp's little sister, Willa Jean, out of everybody's way.
 Not wanting Willa Jean to touch any of her toys, Ramona gives Willa Jean a pop-up box of tissues to play with.
 When Willa Jean strews tissues through the house, the guests decide to take their leave.
 When someone remarks that Ramona was just like Willa Jean when she was younger, Ramona feels hurt and upset, not believing that she was ever such an exasperating spoiled pest.
 When Dorothy states that she could not get along without Beezus, Ramona feels isolated and unappreciated by her family.

 Now that both Dorothy and Robert are working full-time, everyone must pitch in to keep the house running as smoothly as possible.
 One day, the family comes home late to find that, in the rush to leave the house in the morning, the slow cooker was left unplugged, forcing the family to improvise dinner from the sparse assortment of ingredients on hand.
-The preparation of the aforementioned meal causes an argument between Robert and Dorothy, culminating in Dorothy swatting Robert on the seat of the pants with a spatula.
+The preparation of the meal causes an argument between Robert and Dorothy, culminating in Dorothy swatting Robert on the seat of the pants with a spatula.
 This frightens the girls, who had never before seen such behavior from their parents.
-Suddenly worried that their folks might get a divorce like some of their respective classmates' parents have recently, Beezus and Ramona comfort each other that night at bedtime, and Beezus tells Ramona that she will always be there to look after her.
+Suddenly worried that their parents might get a divorce like some of their classmates' parents have recently, Beezus and Ramona comfort each other that night at bedtime, and Beezus tells Ramona that she will always be there to look after her.
 The next morning, Beezus and Ramona are surprised to find their parents sitting at breakfast together, acting as if the argument never happened.
 Robert and Dorothy explain that marital spats are a part of life and do not necessarily foreshadow a divorce.
 When it is further indicated that Beezus and Ramona fight, Ramona feels that the comparison is unfair and orders her parents to never fight again.